Creators of gene 'scissors' clinch Nobel as women sweep chemistry

 “We can now easily edit genomes as desired, something that before was hard, even impossible,” said Wittung Stafshede.

-Writing by Douglas Busvine; additional reporting Simon Johnson, Anna Ringstrom, Supantha Mukherjee, Colm Fulton, Johannes Hellstrom and Daniel Trotta; Editing by Alison Williams and Giles Elgood
+Writing by Douglas Busvine; additional reporting Simon Johnson, Anna Ringstrom, Supantha Mukherjee, Colm Fulton and Johannes Hellstrom; Editing by Alison Williams and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.